S-Shoaib79/PDC-Sp24-BSCS23036-Shoaib/README.md

 │   └── main.py                # FastAPI app + X-Student-ID middleware
 ├── tests/
 │   └── test_circuit_breaker.py
-├── report/
-│   └── report.pdf             # Part 1 + Part 2 (3 pages max)
 ├── demo.py                    # for the 2-minute screen recording
 ├── requirements.txt
 └── README.md
 ```

-## Notes for the grader

-- The `X-Student-ID: BSCS23036` header is enforced by FastAPI middleware in
-  `app/main.py`; the test suite verifies it independently.
-- Repository is named exactly `PDC-Sp24-BSCS23036-Shoaib` per the spec.
-- The PDF report is **3 pages or fewer** and contains the UML sequence
-  diagram for the optimistic-locking sync fix and the CAP-theorem trade-off
-  discussion.